Universal Studios Monsters: A Legacy In Horror

 Creatures, Creepers, and Chillers

-This chapter covers the lesser-known B-series of the Universal pantheon, with each section discussing a particular series/character.
+This chapter covers the lesser-known B-series of the Universal Pantheon, with each section discussing a particular series/character.
 They are:

 • Paula, The Ape Woman